codetricity/theta-linux/docs/camera.md

 If you do not have any problems waking the camera up from sleep on the first attempt, you may not need step 4.

-### Power Off
+## Power Off and Power On

-If you require power off and power on for applications such as placing the THETA on a robot, then shipping the robot to another site, you can use a Nano to power on the THETA.
+If you require power off and power on for applications such as placing the THETA on a robot, then shipping the robot to another site, you can use a Nano or Raspberry Pi to power on the THETA.

-#### Turn Camera Off
+### Turn Camera Off

 The camera can be turned off with the USB API.